 Expats looking to maintain a level of fitness in Taiwan needn't worry – there's no shortage of gyms and sports centres in Taipei where they can exercise or join classes.

-Indoor gyms and fitness centres in Taipei are either private gyms which are run as independent facilities or as part of large fitness franchises or public government sport centres.
-There are also gyms and fitness centres associated with many large hotels and with universities.
+Fitness centres in Taipei are either private gyms which are run as independent facilities or as part of large fitness franchises or public government sport centres.
+There are also gyms and fitness centres associated with many large hotels and universities.
 The American Club Taipei has a fitness centre, courts for racquet sports and swimming facilities, and offers various classes taught by English-speaking instructors.

-Public community sports centres are generally much cheaper than private gyms and do not require patrons to sign contracts, while private gyms will expect patrons to sign annual or monthly agreements and sometimes commit to paying exorbitant fees.
+Public community sports centres are generally much cheaper than private gyms and do not require patrons to sign contracts.
+Private gyms, on the other hand, will expect patrons to sign annual or monthly agreements and sometimes commit to paying exorbitant fees.
 For expats looking for a gym in Taipei with an English-speaking instructor, it may be best to head for the larger national chains.

 Yoga and Tai Chi groups are common, whether run through fitness centres, by independent instructors or through dedicated franchises such as True Yoga.

 Schools and universities usually open their sports fields to the public on weekends, although some may charge a nominal fee for the use of some facilities, like the swimming pool or indoor gym.

 Taipei's parks are popular with locals and expats alike for jogging, cycling or walking.
 The city’s riverside parks have extensive cycling tracks, while community parks often have fitness classes or sport-specific facilities for tennis, basketball or skating.